-The NCAA Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
-The Elite 90 award is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.
+The NCAA Elite 90 Award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+The Elite 90 Award is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.
 Award winners must meet certain criteria including being a sophomore or above, participating in their sport for at least two years at their school, being an active member of their team, and being a designated member of the squad size at their championship.
 The member institution is responsible for submitting its student-athlete who has the highest GPA and meets all other requirements.
-Olivia Baumhoer or another member of the NCAA communications staff will determine the winner of this award for each championship and provide the name of the recipient to the NCAA championships manager as well as the local host shortly before the championship begins.
+The NCAA championships and alliances staff and the NCAA academic and membership affairs staff will determine the winner of this award for each championship and provide the name of the recipient to the NCAA championships manager as well as the local host shortly before the championship begins.
 The winner's name should not be released to the public until after they are publicly recognized.
-If appropriate, the championships manager can share the information with the coach of the winning student-athlete to make sure of that person's attendance.
+If appropriate, the championship manager can share the information with the coach of the winning student-athlete to make sure of that person's attendance.
 However, they should not inform the student-athlete.
 Olivia Baumhoer or a member of the NCAA media coordination staff will typically send a template of a release and the logo to the sports information director of the winner's institution the morning of the announcement to allow them time to prepare.
-In addition, the information will be given to the NCAA social media staff in order for them to prepare a graphic which will post shortly after the announcement.
+In addition, the information will be given to the NCAA social media staff for them to prepare a graphic which will post shortly after the announcement.